ryanbarouki/two-thirds/README.md

 - Improve styling
     - hide yesterday's scores under dropdown
 - make the guess input a slider?
 Not sure
-- make sure the guess is submitted successfully before displaying the countdown
-- add loading markers before data has been fetched
+- add loading markers before data has been fetched - not crucial but nice
 - leaderboard page
-- host on netlify
 # Notes
 - Countdown refreshes to next occurence of midnight once it has passed and gets the previous day results again but this only works if the countdown is set to midnight UTC because the lambdas look for the previous UTC day not a